rerun-io/rerun/examples/python/nuscenes/README.md

 Consequently, the dataset provides information about the vehicle's pose, the images captured, the recorded sensor data and the results of object detection at any given moment.

-# Logging and Visualizing with Rerun
+# Logging and visualizing with Rerun

 The visualizations in this example were created with the following Rerun code:

-## Sensor Calibration
+## Sensor calibration

 First, pinhole cameras and sensor poses are initialized to offer a 3D view and camera perspective.
 This is achieved using the [`Pinhole`](https://www.rerun.io/docs/reference/types/archetypes/pinhole) and [`Transform3D`](https://www.rerun.io/docs/reference/types/archetypes/transform3d) archetypes.